serefercelik/Turkish-Speech-to-Text/readme.md

 The `audio_filepath` field should provide an absolute path to the `.wav` file corresponding to the utterance.
 The `text` field should contain the full transcript for the utterance, and the `duration` field should reflect the duration of the utterance in seconds.

 #### Preprocessing
-[QuartzNet 15x5 checkpoint](https://catalog.ngc.nvidia.com/orgs/nvidia/models/quartznet_15x5_ls_sp/files) was used that trained only on LibriSpeech.
+- [QuartzNet 15x5 model config file](https://catalog.ngc.nvidia.com/orgs/nvidia/models/quartznet_15x5_ls_sp/files) was used that trained only on LibriSpeech.
-Turkish labels were configured in `configs/quartznet5x5.yaml` in the following format:
+Turkish labels were configured in `configs/quartznet15x5.yaml` in the following format:
 ```
 labels: &labels [" ", "a", "b", "c", "ç", "d", "e", "f", "g", "ğ", "h", "ı", "i", "j", "k", "l", "m",
          "n", "o", "ö", "p", "q", "r", "s", "ş", "t", "u", "ü", "v", "w", "x", "y", "z", "'"]
 ```
+- Turkish model checkpoint `(pretrained_turkish_model/epoch-99.ckpt)` was used for fine-tuning.

 #### Training
 Run the following command:
 ```